 Tehseen Poonawalla v UOI

-July 17th 2018, the Court delivered its judgment, issuing guidelines to curb acts of cow vigilantism.
-The Court did not address the question of the constitutional validity of immunity provisions for cow vigilantes.
+In July 17th 2018, the SC issued guidelines to curb acts of cow vigilantism.
+However, it did not address questions on the constitutional validity of immunity provisions for cow vigilantes.

 Petitioner: Tehseen Poonawalla; Tushar Gandhi

 Lawyers: Indira Jaising; Kapil Sibal; Colin Gonsalves; Sanjay Hegde

 Respondent: Union of India; Farmer Welfare and Agriculture Department; State of Gujarat; State of Maharashtra; State of Uttar Pradesh; State of Karnataka; State of Rajasthan; State of Jharkhand